msracver/Deformable-ConvNets/README.md

 ~~~
 git clone https://github.com/msracver/Deformable-ConvNets.git
 ~~~
-2. For Windows user, run ``cmd .\init.bat``, for Linux user, run `sh ./init.sh`.
+2. For Windows users, run ``cmd .\init.bat``.
+For Linux user, run `sh ./init.sh`.
 The scripts will build cython module automatically and create some folders.
 3. Copy operators in `./rfcn/operator_cxx` to `$(YOUR_MXNET_FOLDER)/src/operator/contrib` and recompile MXNet.
 4. Please install MXNet following the official guide of MXNet.
-For advanced users, you may put your Python packge to `./external/mxnet/$(YOUR_MXNET_PACKAGE)`, and modify `MXNET_VERSION` in `./experiments/rfcn/cfgs/*.yaml` to `$(YOUR_MXNET_PACKAGE)`, then you can switch among different versions of MXNet quickly.
+For advanced users, you may put your Python packge into `./external/mxnet/$(YOUR_MXNET_PACKAGE)`, and modify `MXNET_VERSION` in `./experiments/rfcn/cfgs/*.yaml` to `$(YOUR_MXNET_PACKAGE)`.
+Thus you can switch among different versions of MXNet quickly.

 ## Demo